Gatlinburg is one of the most popular resort towns in the United States.

 You will definitely see a lot of snow in Gatlinburg, but perhaps you won’t get so lucky if you’re visiting around Thanksgiving or Christmas.

-The town usually gets the most snow in January or February, and it’s possible to get lucky in December.
+The town usually gets the most snow in January or February, though it’s possible to get lucky in December.
 On average, Gatlinburg gets an average of 9 inches of snow every year.

 Things to Do in Gatlinburg in Winter